nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `delete group 1` will delete the first group listed in the group list.
+- `delete group 1` will delete the first group listed in your group list.

 [Back to list of features](#features)